 Struggling with Scoliosis?

 Scoliosis typically begins as a minor bend in the spine that gradually becomes more and more curved.
-To make a diagnosis of scoliosis there must be a minimum 60 degree sideways curve of the spine.
+To make a diagnosis of scoliosis in Baltimore MD, Laurel MD, or Takoma Park MD there must be a minimum 60-degree sideways curve of the spine.
 Unfortunately, once the spine has advanced to this stage, there are often severe health consequences to deal with.
-The good news is that if the bending of the spine is discovered before advancing to that point, and cared for properly during its early stages, it can be prevented from worsening over time.
+The good news is that if the bending of the spine is discovered before advancing to that point, and cared for properly during its early stages using chiropractic care, it can be prevented from worsening over time.

 Starting Off Small